twin1nap/jorannap.nl/README.md

 mijn website

 todo:
-- add new projects to home page
 - add version page
 - optimise css(might be for v1.0.1 or is called v2.0.0)(its v1.1.0)
 - make header look better(maybe in v1.1.0)
 - fix header not in right position due to image on left side(might be for v1.0.1 or maybe in v1.1.0)
-- logo does not bring you back to main page
 - fix responsive for mobile(things like header)(maybe in v1.1.0)
 - put inline css in css file(if its still in html)
 - ### make page for each projects(small description + github link.)